appacademy/aa12-authenticate-me/README-deploy.md

 Add the following keys and values in the Render GUI form:

 - JWT_SECRET (click "Generate" to generate a secure secret for production)
-- JWT_EXPIRES_IN (copy value from local __.env file__)
+- JWT_EXPIRES_IN 604800 (or the value as your local __.env file__)
 - NODE_ENV production
 - SCHEMA (custom name, in snake_case)

-In a new tab, navigate to your dashboard and click on your Postgres database instance.
+Open a new tab and navigate to your Render dashboard.
+Click on your Postgres database instance and scroll down to "Connections".
+Copy the value from "Internal Database URL", then return to the tab with "Environment Variables".

-Add the following keys and values:
+Add the following key and paste the value you copied:

 - DATABASE_URL (copy value from Internal Database URL field)